-When blue candles are posted on social media profiles, the hearts of us in the diabetes community stop.
-Blue candles for people with diabetes are symbols used to mourn someone who has lost their fight.
-Sadly we seem to see these images pop up too often across the online community.
+When blue candles are posted on social media profiles, the hearts of those of us in the diabetes community stop.
+Blue candles for people with diabetes are symbols used to mourn someone who has died.
+Sadly, we seem to see these images pop up too often across the online community.

 I don’t tell my son when someone has passed away because of diabetes.
 I rarely light blue candles on my Facebook profile.
 There are too many stories of children dying in their sleep, being misdiagnosed, or rationing their insulin to lethal extremes.
 I don’t write about half of the stories that I hear.
 I can’t.